genevievelyons/COVID-SES/README.md

 ## Report and Results

-The full report, including analysis and conclusions, can be found in `SES-and-COVID-19.pdf`.
+The full report, including analysis and conclusions, can be found in `Socio-Economic Status and COVID-19 A New York City Case Study.pdf`.

 All supporting analysis and replicability information can be found in `Master-Analysis.ipynb`.
 For exploratory and data trending analysis, please see `EDA/ScatterAndLine.ipynb`.